 Achieving the ambition for Walsall set out in this strategy will required sustained action over many years.
 However, to focus action in 13/14, key priorities for action have been identified throughout the strategy.
-Each of these priorities has been assigned:

-- a Director-level lead from the Health and Wellbeing Board or wider partnership membership - a partnership group to implement action.

-These will be accountable to the Health and Wellbeing Board for both developing an action plan and subsequent delivery of the relevant priority/ies in 13/14.
+Each of these priorities have been assigned a Director-level lead from Health and Wellbeing Board or wider partnership membership and a partnership group.
+These will be accountable to the Health and Wellbeing Board for both developing an action plan and subsequent delivery of the relevant priority(ies) in 13/14.
 The key priorities for action in 13/14 are summarised below.